 If you have a campervan, enjoy picnics, or need a warm blanket to stretch out on at a music festival, the Montem camping blanket is perfect.

 It is made from water-resistant, ripstop fabric and filled with synthetic down.
-The blanket’s 40 F comfort rating can keep two people cozy on a chilly night (even at home).
+The blanket’s 40 F comfort rating can keep two people cosy on a chilly night (even at home).
+It’s a great accompanyment to a down jacket when you’re sat around the campfire on a chilly evening.

 Final Thoughts on the Montem Ultra Strong Trekking Poles

-Well, there you have it my fellow mountain dwellers.
-We have made it to the end of my Montem Ultra Strong review.
+Well, there you have it, my fellow mountain dwellers, and committed outdoor enthusiasts.
+We have made it to the end of my Montem poles review.
 You are now armed to the teeth with everything you need to know regarding the Montem Ultra Strong trekking poles.

 In the world of budget outdoor gear, quality can be few and far between.
+I mean, who hasn’t snapped a cheap hiking pole!?
 Montem is awesome because they make top-notch products that function well for backpackers.
 This company helps people get into the mountains without robbing them of their entire budget (which happens all too often in the outdoor industry).

 With the Ultra Strong trekking poles, I have the best of both worlds: an affordable and solid pair of trekking poles designed for tough mountainous terrain.